Iroro Tanshi: Education

 Tanshi obtained a degree in Environmental Science and a master's degree in Environmental Quality Management at the University of Benin in Benin City, Nigeria.
-She then studied at the University of Leeds in England, where she obtained a Masters in Biodiversity Conservation before undertaking research with Tigga Kingston at Texas Tech University in the US, where she was awarded a PhD in 2021.
+She then studied at the University of Leeds in England, where she obtained a master's in Biodiversity Conservation before undertaking research with Tigga Kingston at Texas Tech University in the US, where she was awarded a PhD in 2021.